 Individuals in stage 1 dementia can live in assisted living facilities so if they are already in such a place then please check with the administrator to get the details on what happens if and when the dementia progresses.

 Stage 2 – Mild Dementia

-Here is where you begin seeing more signs of forgetfulness as well as difficulties with problem solving and maybe even some mild personality changes.
+Here is where you begin seeing more signs of forgetfulness as well as difficulties with problem solving and maybe even some mild personality changes and behavioral symptoms.
 Some individuals also have a hard time expressing their thoughts and feelings.

 Is it safe to live alone with stage 2 dementia?

 The answer is most likely that the person will require some part time (or more) supervision.

 What I mean is that at this stage – the person with dementia may be able to perform activities of daily living such as dressing, bathing, toileting, eating and other tasks.